Everything you need to know about visiting the Iguazu Falls in Argentina

 Known as La Garganta del Diablo (the Devil’s Throat), this monstrous waterfall is an unmissable highlight of the national park.

-Take the Jungle Train to the Devil’s Throat station, then walk along a one kilometre catwalk, watching out for crocodiles and turtles in the water below.
-You’ll hear the ferocious power of this thundering waterfall before you see it, and it’s an stunning sight to witness.
+Take the Jungle Train to the Devil’s Throat station, then walk along a catwalk, watching out for caimans and turtles in the water below.
+You’ll hear the ferocious power of this thundering waterfall before you see it, and it’s a stunning sight to witness.

-Although two-thirds of the Iguazu Falls are on the Argentina side (and there’s more to see on the Argentina side), the Brazil side offers full-frontal, panoramic views of the falls and is well worth a day trip.
+Although two-thirds of the Iguazú Falls are on the Argentina side (and there’s more to see on the Argentina side), the Brazil side offers panoramic views of the falls and is well worth a day trip.

 It can be difficult to navigate on your own, so we recommend taking a guided tour that includes hotel pick-ups and drop-offs, and a full-day experience within the falls, so you can make the most of your time.